thanos1983/k3dDemoCluster/README.md

 ### Pulling and pushing image on local registry.
 We will assume the user has being able succesfully to create the registry.
 Next step is to pull the image and push to private registry.
+On this example we used the official unpriviledged nginx image [nginxinc/nginx-unprivileged](https://hub.docker.com/r/nginxinc/nginx-unprivileged).

 Using a bash terminal: